shabazfarooq/personal-mac-setup/README.md

 mousetap:start()
 ```
+3. Click the menu bar icon and select reload config
-2. Open Preferences, deselect "Show Dock Icon", deselect "Show Toolbar Icon", and select "startup at login" if not already selected
+4. Click the menu bar icon and select: Preferences, deselect "Show Dock Icon", deselect "Show Menu Icon", and select "startup at login" if not already selected